rust-lang/reference/src/glossory.md

 string slice type is `&str`, while the mutable string slice type is `&mut str`.

 Strings slices are always valid UTF-8.

+### Trait

+A trait is a language item that is used for describing the functionalities a type must provide.
+It allow a type to make certain promises about its behavior.

+Generic functions and generic structs can exploit traits to constrain, or bound, the types they accept.